What Is a Domain Name? A Beginner-Friendly Guide

 If you prefer watching a video, check out this YouTube tutorial explaining a domain name.

-Differences Between a Domain Name and a URL
+Differences Between Domain Names and URLs

-A URL consists of a protocol, domain, and path.
+Also, it consists of a protocol, domain, and path.
 The protocol shows whether a site has an SSL certificate.
 Note that URLs have a path only when they direct visitors to a specific page on a site.

 How Do Domains Work?